unifiedjs/handbook/readme.md

 Each syntax has its own GitHub organization and subset of plugins and libraries.

-## Abstract Syntax Tree
+## Abstract syntax trees

-An Abstract Syntax Tree, or AST, is a representation of input.
+An abstract syntax tree, or AST, is a representation of input.
 It's an abstraction that enables developers to analyze, transform and generate code.

 They're the integral data structure in the unified ecosystem.
 Most plugins operate solely on the AST, receiving it as an argument and then returning a new AST afterwards.